nyu-mll/msgs/README.md

 #### How to Use Pretrained Models

+The RoBERTa models pretrained on smaller datasets ("MiniBERTas") are available through [Hugging Face](https://huggingface.co/nyu-mll).

-Load models with codes as in the example:
+You can load models as in the following example:

 ```python
 from transformers import AutoModel, AutoTokenizer